The Banking Regulation Review: Portugal

 Portuguese credit institutions may fund their activities in different ways, including by gathering retail deposits from the public, debt issuance and other market instruments.

 There are no restrictions on the issuance of such instruments, but they are subject to the securities market regulations and must be verified by the BOP to confirm they meet the conditions established by the bank solvency regulations.

-On the one hand, the main funding source for Portuguese credit institutions continues to be the deposits taken from their customers, which remained stable in line with previous years by the end of the third quarter of 2019.
-On the other hand, the funding of Portuguese banks by the Eurosystem (i.e., the ECB and the national central banks of the eurozone) registered a minor decrease by the end of 2019.
+On the one hand, the main funding source for Portuguese credit institutions continues to be the deposits taken from their customers, which remained stable in line with previous years by the end of the third quarter of 2020.
+On the other hand, the funding of Portuguese banks by the Eurosystem (i.e., the ECB and the national central banks of the eurozone) registered a major increase as at the third quarter of 2020.